Learning Abroad Center

 • All courses taught in English.
 No language prerequisite.
 One semester of college-level ecology, biology, or environmental studies/science required for semester program.
 Only semester program available.

-Asia and Oceania
+Asia & Oceania

 Australia

-• Take courses in international business, environmental studies and Australian politics
+• Take courses in international business, environmental studies, and Australian politics.

 University of Melbourne (available through IFSA Australia)

-• Study at the University of Melbourne, one of Australia’s leading universities
+• Study at the University of Melbourne, one of Australia’s leading universities.

-• The Institute of Land and Food Resources offers courses in crop and soil science such as Plant Function, Food Processing, Experimental Design and Statistical Methods, Principles of Microbiology, The Politics of Food, Sustainable Food Production, and Sustainable Food: Policy and Practice
+• The Institute of Land and Food Resources offers courses in crop and soil science such as Plant Function, Food Processing, Experimental Design and Statistical Methods, Principles of Microbiology, The Politics of Food, Sustainable Food Production, and Sustainable Food: Policy and Practice.

 Cambodia

-The School for Field Studies--Cambodia
+The School for Field Studies—Cambodia

-• The interdisciplinary curriculum is designed to help students actively discover and understand the complexities of environmental, social, and economic issues in Cambodia
+• The interdisciplinary curriculum is designed to help students actively discover and understand the complexities of environmental, social, and economic issues in Cambodia.

-• Visit the ancient Angkor temples, study threats to biodiversity, learn about environmental justice and policy, and discuss traditional medicines with Indigenous communities
+• Visit the ancient Angkor temples, study threats to biodiversity, learn about environmental justice and policy, and discuss traditional medicines with Indigenous communities.

 • Gain practical skills in the field such as: species identification and wildlife monitoring, elephant behavior analysis, conservation project proposals and grant writing, ethical reasoning, basic Khmer language skills, research design and implementation, quantitative and qualitative data collection and analysis, and research presentation.